 Let $X_d$ be any foreground vertex in $\mathcal G$ that has no children.
-The graph implied by the removal of $X_d$, $\mathcal G_{\backslash d}$, will have all of its lazy oracle identifiable pairwise ancestral relationships in $\mathbf{M}$ resolved by the induction hypothesis and the fact that no descendants of a pair $\{X_i, X_j\}$ can be used in the conditioning set of an oracle query.
-Assuming there exists some $t$ by which we will find all possible non-descendants of $X_i \in {\bm X} \backslash X_d$ (which is the case for the exhaustive search done by {\sc CBL-Oracle}), the oracle can then be invoked to sort all pairwise ancestral relationships involving $X_d$ for iterations greater than $t$. $\Box$
+The graph implied by the removal of $X_d$, $\mathcal G_{\backslash d}$, will have all of its lazy oracle-identifiable pairwise ancestral relationships in $\mathbf{M}$ resolved by the induction hypothesis and the fact that no descendants of a pair $\{X_i, X_j\}$ can be used in the conditioning set of a query.
+Assuming there exists some $t$ by which we find all possible non-descendants of $X_i \in {\bm X} \backslash X_d$ (which is the case for the exhaustive search done by {\sc CBL-Oracle}), the oracle can then be invoked to sort all pairwise relationships involving $X_d$ for iterations greater than $t$. $\Box$